Advertiser Disclosure

 Synchrony Bank has more CDs than many banks, offering terms from three months to five years.

-The short- to medium-term products are particularly impressive, with several CDs at or above 5.00% APY.
+The short- to medium-term products are particularly impressive, with almost all CDs at or above 4.00% APY.

 Also of Note: Synchrony has no minimum deposit requirement for CDs, making it a strong choice for younger and lower-asset savers.